Published By Janet Gershen-Siegel at August 9th, 2018

 Not every vendor can help in the same way true starter credit can.
 These are vendors that will grant an approval with marginal effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 — 8 or more vendor trade accounts reporting to at least one of the CRAs, move onto revolving store credit.
-These are businesses like Office Depot and Staples.
-These companies are more likely to have products you need.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, move onto revolving store credit.
 Use the company’s EIN on these credit applications.

-Are there 8 – 10 accounts reporting?
+Are there more accounts reporting?
 Then move to fleet credit.
 These are businesses such as BP and Conoco.
-Use this credit to buy, fix, and take care of vehicles.
+Use this credit to buy fuel, and to fix and take care of vehicles.
 Make sure to apply using the small business’s EIN.

 Have you been responsibly managing the credit you’ve gotten up to this point?
 Then move onto cash credit.
 These are service providers such as Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 Know what is happening with your credit.
 Make sure it is reporting and deal with any errors as soon as possible.
-Get in the habit of checking credit reports and digging into the details, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the details, not just the scores.

 Update the data if there are inaccuracies or the relevant information is incomplete.